mautic/user-documentation/docs/contacts/manage_contacts.rst

 .. note::

     This feature currently supports the export of a maximum of one million Contacts.
-After clicking the link in the Email, Users are redirected to Mautic instance login page.
-Users must login as the same authorized User that the Email was sent to and the file downloads after logging in.
-Once the file has been downloaded, Users can share the file with other non-Mautic Users.
+After clicking the link in the Email, Users must log into Mautic via the login screen.
+Users must login as the same authorized User that received the Email, after which the file download commences.
+Once downloaded, Users can share the file with other non-Mautic Users.

 * **Export to Excel** - Exports Contact lists to Excel directly from the system.